swiftlang/swift-org-website/migration-guide-swift3/se-0107-migrate.md

 ### Socket API Helper

 BSD sockets are a common pain point for Swift interoperability.
-Swift 3.0 exposes the difficultly in doing this correcly.
+Swift 3.0 exposes the difficultly in doing this correctly.
 Fortunately, Quinn "The Eskimo!" has provided these helpful wrappers:

 ~~~